Back to results

 Join us at Godalming Museum and explore the local history of our delightful town.

-Godalming Museum was founded in 1921 and is located opposite the Old Town Hall, affectionately known as the Pepperpot.
+Godalming Museum was founded in 1921 and is located opposite the Old Town Hall, known as the Pepperpot.
 The museum is a friendly and welcoming place for all to visit and tells the story of Godalming and the surrounding area.
-Our fascinating galleries explore the way the town has developed since prehistoric times, and tell the stories of famous Godalming residents such as the famous garden designer Gertrude Jekyll, and the Titanic’s wireless operator Jack Phillips.
-Visitors can relax with a hot drink in our coffee shop, get some sun in our Jekyll-inspired walled garden, and buy locally sourced gifts and souvenirs in our shop.
-Our family-friendly summer exhibition, Beyond Everest: George Mallory, a Godalming Pioneer, will share the story of Mallory’s fateful expedition in 1924.
-We will have plenty of crafts and activities running alongside the exhibition to keep your little ones entertained.
+The fascinating galleries explore the way the town has developed since prehistoric times and tell the stories of famous Godalming residents such as garden designer Gertrude Jekyll, and the Titanic’s wireless operator Jack Phillips.
+The award winning garden, inspired by Gertrude Jekyll, offers visitors a place to sit and enjoy refreshments.
+Our September temporary exhibition Godalming in Miniature explores the town through the eyes of a local artist.
+During the weekend there will be opportunities for visitors (both young and old) to get involved in hands-on crafts inspired by the local paper-making and weaving industries.

 1000-1600